openMetaAnalysis/QI-project-design/README.md

-QI projects: evaluating learning of project design
+QI projects: evaluating the learning of project design
 ============================================
 A data-only living systematic review

 **Clinical summary:** This meta-analysis finds that:
  1. Baseline ability of trainees is variable and do not correlate with level of clinical training.
- 1. Teaching of quality improvement improves scores on the QIKAT by a mean of 2.26 with [substantial heterogeneity](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm) in results.
+ 1. Teaching of quality improvement improves scores on the QIKAT by a mean of 2.25 with [substantial heterogeneity](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm) in results.
  1. Heterogeneity of results is inversely correlated with the baseline QIKAT scores.
 Benefit was shown in all studies except one (Glissmeyer) whose baseline scores were very high.
  1. The study reporting the most benefit (Varkey, 2008) was of three weeks duration, included a practicum, and had the most clinically experienced trainees.
- 1. The only study that showed no significant improvement (Glissmeyer) has the highest baseline scores and was also the only study that explicitly stated raters of the QIKAT responses were blinded to whether responses were before or after teaching.
+ 1. Only two studies (Glissmeyer and Yanamadala) explicitly stated raters of the QIKAT responses were blinded to whether responses were before or after teaching.
  1. Studies reported inconsistent reliability of the QIKAT.

 The QIKAT has been superceeded by the QIKAT-R (PMID [25119555](http://pubmed.gov/25119555)) which has more explicit criteria for judging narrative responses.